kswhyte/real-time/README.md

 ###On the Client

 jQuery is used for all updating and DOM manipulations.
-WebSockets are used to broadcast a user's vote to the server
+WebSockets are used to broadcast a user's vote to the server.
+Auth0 is used to authorize the client with a Github account.

    <img align=center width="719" alt="screen shot 2017-02-03 at 2 59 49 am" src="https://cloud.githubusercontent.com/assets/13802107/22587142/a90112d6-e9bd-11e6-9811-68d4449f3c6f.png">